jaalto/project--shell-script-performance-and-portability/README.md

 rather than pure POSIX.
 The tests reflect results under Linux.

-From a performance point of view, for serious shell scripting, Bash is the sensible choice for efficient data manipulation in memory (arrays, fast string handling with an extended set of parameter expansions, regular expressions, extracting regex matches) and utilizing blazingly fast functions with namerefs.
+In Linux like systems, from a performance point of view, for serious shell scripting, Bash is the sensible choice for efficient data manipulation in memory (arrays), fast string handling with an extended set of parameter expansions, regular expressions (also extracting regex matches) and utilizing fast functions with namerefs.

+In other operating systems, like BSD, the obvious choice for shell scripting would be fast Ksh
+(ksh93, mksh, etc.), unless an extended set of features only found in Bash is needed.

 Shell scripting is about combining redirections, pipes, calling external utilities, and gluing them